fmi-lab/oop-group5/homeworks/homework2/README.md

 ##### Bonus 3 (4 Points):
 Help the rich lords pick monsters from the market.
-Make a constructor for the monster army which takes an array of monsters and an available money and picks the best monsters the rich lord can afford.
+Make a constructor for the monster army which takes an array of monsters and money and picks the best monsters the rich lord can afford.
 You can compare the monsters by power (power = attack * 0.4 + health * 0.4 + dodge chance * 0.2)